simplex-chat/simplex-chat/docs/guide/chat-profiles.md

 SimpleX Chat allows creating as many chat profiles as you like.
 Same as the first profile, they are only stored locally on your device.

-To create an additiona SimpleX Chat profile:
+To create an additional SimpleX Chat profile:

 - [Open the app settings](#accessing-app-settings).
 - Select "Your chat profiles".